Event study: Significance of abnormal returns

 To specify if individual abnormal returns differ from zero with some statistical validity, test statistics need to be applied.
 Various test statistics at the different levels of analysis (i.e., AR-, CAR-, AAR- and CAAR-level) exist for this purpose.
 The most common test, the t-test, divides the abnormal returns through the root mean square error of the regression.
 Resulting t-values need then to be compared with the critical values of the Student's t-distribution.
-There is some evidence that during times of high volatility such as during the 2008 financial crisis, too many companies tend to show significantly abnormal returns using the t-test, which makes it more difficult to determine which returns are truly "abnormal".
+There is some evidence that during times of high fluctuations over the short run such as during the 2008 financial crisis, too many companies tend to show significantly abnormal returns using the t-test, which makes it more difficult to determine which returns are truly "abnormal".

 Software for conducting event studies

 Event studies can be implemented with various different tools.
 Single event studies can easily be implemented with MS Excel, event studies covering multiple events need to be built using statistical software packages (e.g., STATA, Matlab).
 Besides of these multi-use tools, there are solutions tailored to conducting event study analyses (e.g., Eventus, EventStudyTools).